jaowens/mygithubsandbox/gettingstarted.md

 If you are an SNTC customer, complete these steps:
 1. Complete the instructions described in (https://supportforums.cisco.com/blog/12600946/self-service-onboarding-register-get-access-smart-net-total-care-portal "Self-Service Onboarding").
 2. Once you have a completed the self-service onboarding process, send an email to (mailto:SNTCSupportApiAccess@cisco.com "SNTCSupportApiAccess@cisco.com") to request access to the Cisco Support APIs.

 **IMPORTANT!** You must include the CCO ID of the individual assigned as the Delegated Administrator or your request cannot be processed.

 **Note:** The onboarding process can take up to 48 hours after you submit the request for access to the Cisco Support APIs.
 # Accessing the Cisco Support APIs
-Once the onboarding process is complete, you can access the Cisco Support APIs using the Cisco API Console.
+Once the onboarding process is complete, you can access the Cisco Support APIs using the (https://apiconsole.cisco.com/ "Cisco API Console").
 For information on registering an application with individual Cisco Support APIs, refer to the Cisco API Console Platform Documentation.